Revealing the mysteries of the universe

 “The Chandra X-ray Observatory has been the most powerful mission launched by NASA 25 years ago to study the universe, the X-ray universe, with very high precision.
 It has a very high angular resolution.
 It is like the Hubble space telescope, but in X-rays or X-ray universe.”

-Safi-Harb is leading a team on the advancing collaborative connections for earth system science (ACCESS) mission, an advanced X-ray imaging satellite chosen by NASA for the next phase of development.
-ACCESS is one of two missions currently competing for final approval, having received $5 million to support its case, according to Safi-Harb.
+Safi-Harb is leading a team on the advancing collaborative connections for earth system science (AXIS) mission, an advanced X-ray imaging satellite chosen by NASA for the next phase of development.
+AXIS is one of two missions currently competing for final approval, having received $5 million to support its case, according to Safi-Harb.
 Her team is focused on studying neutron stars, compact objects and supernova remnants.
 If selected, the mission is expected to launch in 2032.

 “I think it’s important for students, young people to follow their passion […] be informed and seek mentors who can help you achieve your goals or connect you with people in the field you’re passionate about,” Safi-Harb said.